Editorial. Some links in this are affiliate links from which I may receive a small commission.

 - Governments adding more rules on Privacy Issues

 - More Competition.
-Covid shut down and restrictions, has forced companies to seek sales alternatives
+Covid shut down and restrictions has forced companies to seek sales alternatives

-Privacy issues introduced in some countries have really impacted on big tech.
+Privacy issues introduced in some countries have really impacted big tech.
 Google and Social media for instance.

 This changes the rules for businesses (this includes you as a publisher), to promote themselves online.
 Because of all this, companies have had to change their rules.

-It is a top down effect that has been happening, and the businesses you become involved with, will keep you informed of any changes as they happen.
+It is a top-down effect that has been happening, and the businesses you become involved with will keep you informed of any changes as they happen.

-Generally though, the effect on affiliates is minimal.
+Generally, though, the effect on affiliates is minimal.

-If you are into any sort of online enterprise, be sure to keep good financial records, same as you would in an offline enterprise.
+If you are into any sort of online enterprise, be sure to keep good financial records, the same as you would in an offline enterprise.

 The last thing you need is problems with your government.